 Ingredients for spring salmon salad

-- wild salmon ~ I bought a 2 pound side of salmon at Costco for just over $20, but if you can’t find that you can use smaller fillets.
+- I bought a 2 pound side of wild salmon at Costco for just over $20, but if you can’t find that you can use smaller fillets.
 I usually allow 1/4 pound salmon per person.

 - spring lettuces, baby lettuce, and micro greens

 - pea pods

 - I used pansies.
 Other common types of edible flowers are roses, carnation, jasmine, geranium, violets, and marigolds.

 Tips for cooking a whole side of salmon

 - First up, make sure you’ve got a platter long enough to accommodate your salmon.